Foothill Horizons Summer Camp

 About

-Foothill Horizons Summer Camp includes activities such as swimming, pool time, playing capture the flag, group games, creative classes, campfire skits, and evening activities.
-Campers take part in hikes, nature scavenger hunts, visiting the creek, climbing through the boulder caves, hiking to the top of the Sky Tower to see the stars, and singing together at Campfire.
-The program also features pancake catching, an adventure course, theme night, and nightly adventures tied into the week’s plot.
+Foothill Horizons Summer Camp includes activities such as swimming, pool time, playing capture the flag, pancake catching, an adventure course, group games, creative classes, campfire skits, and evening activities.
+Campers take part in nightly adventures into the week’s plot, climb through the boulder caves, visit the creek, go on hikes, hike to the top of the Sky Tower to see the stars, and sing together at Campfire.
+Campers from 2nd grade to high school join group games, creative classes, pool time, campfire skits, and nightly adventures into the week’s plot.

 • Ages: 7–17 years old